Homodyne detection

 In electrical engineering, homodyne detection is a method of extracting information encoded as modulation of the phase and/or frequency of an oscillating signal, by comparing that signal with a standard oscillation that would be identical to the signal if it carried null information.
 "Homodyne" signifies a single frequency, in contrast to the dual frequencies employed in heterodyne detection.

 When applied to processing of the reflected signal in remote sensing for topography, homodyne detection lacks the ability of heterodyne detection to determine the size of a static discontinuity in elevation between two locations.
 (If there is a path between the two locations with smoothly changing elevation, then homodyne detection may in principle be able to track the signal phase along the path if sampling is dense enough).
 Homodyne detection is more readily applicable to velocity sensing.

 In optics

 In optical interferometry, homodyne signifies that the reference radiation (i.e. the local oscillator) is derived from the same source as the signal before the modulating process.
 For example, in a laser scattering measurement, the laser beam is split into two parts.
 One is the local oscillator and the other is sent to the system to be probed.
 The scattered light is then mixed with the local oscillator on the detector.
 This arrangement has the advantage of being insensitive to fluctuations in the frequency of the laser.
-Usually the scattered beam will be weak, in which case the (nearly) steady component of the detector output is a good measure of the instantaneous local oscillator intensity and therefore can be used to compensate for any fluctuations in the intensity of the laser.
+Usually the scattered beam will be weak, in which case the (nearly) steady component of the detector output is a good measure of the instantaneous local oscillator intensity and therefore can be used to compensate for any fluctuations in the intensity of the laser..

+The generated current signal from the photodetector is often converted into a voltage using a transimpedance amplifier.